enkessler/racatt/README.md

     require 'racatt'

-  and then call its task creation method to generate Rake tasks that can kick off a combined RSpec and Cucumber test suite.
+  and then call its task creation method in your Rakefile (or wherever it is that you like to put your Rake tasks) in order to generate Rake tasks that can kick off a combined RSpec and Cucumber test suite.

     Racatt.create_tasks